mehanalavimajd/panix/docs/unmount.md

 # Unmount function
-This function will do the opposite work of mount function it get 1 argument :
+This function will do the opposite work of mount function

+it get 1 argument:

-1- an element that is already in DOM
+1. an element that is already in DOM

 ## Syntax
 ```js
 unmount(element)